AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 To get to your critical mass of likes or whatever get you friends and colleagues involved, it works :)

 In my case the [MDLI community](https://www.facebook.com/groups/MDLI1/) was my top target mainstream, it's an Israeli Deep-Learning community, success there meant a lot for WaloViz.
 My friends got me to 30 likes, eventually overall I got 80 likes.
 CRITICAL MASS.

+In retrospect I should have invested more in international mainstream communities, more on that later.

 **Expert Communities**
 These are not what you think, it's not that real good group that has very high quality posts, or the super niche group with real industry experts.